Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

 Always tell your doctor or dentist if you have a family member with CJD.
 They will need to follow special infection control guidelines.
-This is because prions aren’t destroyed by heat and chemical sterilisation.
+This is because prions aren't destroyed by heat or chemical sterilisation.

 How is Creutzfeldt-Jakob disease diagnosed?